freundyotam/2048/README.md

 ### `three_d_game.rs`
 This file is the same as `game.rs` but for the 3D board.
 Implementing all the board functionality for the algirthm to run on a 3D board.
+To run the 3D algorithm just change the code in main to use `GameThreeD` and `ExpectimaxStrategyThreeD` modules instead of the current `Game` and `ExpectimaxStrategy`

 ### `display.rs`
 Handles the **visual aspects** of the game and prints the board nicely to the stdout